malkawimahdi/bmp-filters/README.md

 ## Compilation

-A makefile has been provided.
+A Makefile has been provided.
 To compile the program, clone this repository, enter the directory then:
 ```console
 mahdi@malkawimahdi:~$  make filter
 ```